MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/move-to-winrt-from-cx.md

     ...
 ```

-When porting to the equivalent C++/WinRT code, you basically remove the hats and change the arrow operator (-&gt;) to the dot operator (.), because C++/WinRT projected types are values, and not pointers.
+When porting to the equivalent C++/WinRT code, you can get a long way by removing the hats, and changing the arrow operator (-&gt;) to the dot operator (.).
+C++/WinRT projected types are values, and not pointers.

 ```cppwinrt
 IVectorView<User> userList = User::Users();